-Some individuals that shop for life insurance, have no understanding about it.
+Some individuals who shop for life insurance, have no understanding about it.
 They assume that they can choose how much insurance coverage they want.
 Then the insurance company will tell them how much they have to pay for it.
 There is a lot more that goes into life insurance shopping.
 Insurance companies are taking a risk insuring people.
 They are going to make sure that they reduce those risks as effectively as possible.
 If they didn’t do this and just insured anybody that asks they would soon be out of business.

 Life Insurance Risk Classification

 To protect themselves the insurance companies have developed risk classification.
 This is what they use to determine how much they are going to charge.
 For the different life insurance packages, they offer.
-Each insurance company develops their risk classification.
+Each insurance company develops its risk classification.
 This is why each insurance company is different.
 There are four main areas when it comes to life insurance.
 Ones that they are going to put emphasis on when it comes to insurance applicants.
 Insurance companies operate differently in the country that they serve.
 The US and Canada are very similar in the way they deal with insurance.
 However, there can be variations here as well.
 Normally there are industry standards.
 Ones that insurance companies will use.
 Even so, they will still vary in what they offer.
 So it doesn’t mean that every risk Classification is going to be identical.
 As it pertains to each insurance company.

 Four Main Concerns of the Insurance Companies